Definition of Technical Writing

 Listed below are the core functions Technical Writing will perform:

 Research is the first step in technical writing.
-Once we know the assignment we perform research and collect the data and turn it into valuable information.
+Once we know the assignment, I collect the data and turn it into valuable information.

 Research can come from a variety of places including: